villamizardev/villamizardev/README.md

 - 🕺💃 dance latin music (in couple)
 - 😅 etc, etc, etc

-🚀 I have not an specific mentor, but I think there are many people who have succeeded in contributing good things to the world, Elon Musk is one them.
+🚀 I have not a specific mentor, but I think there are many people who have succeeded in contributing good things to the world, Elon Musk is one them.
 He's a visionary, has futuristic ideas, is building the future.
 It's so great entrepreneur.
 I admire him.

 > _When something is important enough,
 > you do it, even if the odds